 Civic Engagement and Participation

-CAPC faculty research topics like voter registration, voting convenience, and voting technology with an aim to learn what reforms will increase the number of Americans that vote and contribute to American democracy.
+CDCE faculty research topics including voter registration, voting convenience, and voting technology with an aim to learn what reforms will increase the number of Americans that vote and contribute to American democracy....

 State, Local, and Maryland Politics

-CAPC is located near Maryland’s state capitol and many faculty study Maryland state government and politics, including voter identification laws and local compliance with federal civil rights laws.
+CDCE is located near Maryland’s state capital, and many faculty study Maryland state government and politics, including voter identification laws and local compliance with federal civil rights laws.

 Race and Ethnicity in Politics

-Faculty study how race and ethnicity affect American politics and policy, specifically researching voter participation within specific groups like Latinos and African Americans.
+Faculty study how race and ethnicity affect American politics and policy, specifically researching voter participation within specific groups, such as Latinos and African Americans.

-A few CAPC faculty study immigration politics and policy including topics like immigration enforcement, public opinion towards immigration, and the privatization of immigration control.
+CDCE faculty members study immigration politics and policy, including topics such as immigration enforcement, public opinion toward immigration, and the privatization of immigration control.

-CAPC faculty research millennials’ attitudes towards and participation in American politics.
+CDCE faculty research Millennials’ attitudes towards and participation in American politics.
 Some studies include voter turnout among college students and where college students should vote.